stampit-org/docs/faq.md

 In our practice name collisions never happen.
 Because stamps tend to stay very small thanks to its absolute freedom.
 In our practice the names never collide.

-For if you still need to avoid name collision or protect a method from overwriting then use [@stamp/collision](/stampcollision.md) utility stamp.
+But if you still need to avoid name collision or protect a method from overwriting then use [@stamp/collision](/stampcollision.md) utility stamp.

 ### Q: Why stampit is ES5?
 Should it be ES6 or later?